userfront/guide/all/examples/nextjs.md

 ::::
 :::::

-### Adding routes
+### Add files to the project

 :::::row
 ::::left

-To build these routes and a navbar to navigate between them, we add the following files:
+To build out the routes and a navbar to navigate between them, create the following files in your project:

-- A navbar file in the `/components` folder (create this folder too)
-- A file for each new route in the `/pages` folder
-- Files to style the navbar and dashboard in the `/styles` folder

 <pre style="color:white">
 .